Rupesh-yy/Module-1/1D CONDITIONAL STATEMENTS- CHECKING VOWEL OR NOT.md

-## Experiment No: 1d – Conditional Statements- Checking Vowel or not
+## Experiment No: 1d – Conditional Statements- Checking 20th Century or not

 ## AIM
 To write a Python program to check whether the entered year is 20th century or not using if..else statement.